zeroluck/docs/sources/admin-guide/design-customizations/index.md

 # How to Add Custom Attributes to Gluu LDAP

-The following creaites a custom objectclass `svPerson` and an attribute called `svPermission` in the LDAP Schema.
+The following creates a custom objectclass `svPerson` and an attribute called `svPermission` in the LDAP Schema.
 This procedure can also be used to create any other custom attribute.

 1. Create a file called `102-sv.ldif` in `/opt/opendj/config/schema/` folder with the following content: